DFAdrian/learning/README.md

-This is a didactic project
+This is a didactic project, use your own Formspree's ID if you want to try it